Mother of Columbia teen robbed and killed in June speaks out after teen suspect pleads not guilty following adult certification

 Police suspect a Columbia teen who was charged as an adult with murder Friday could have fired a gun into the victim's vehicle, according to a probable cause statement.

-Rodney Moore Jr., 16, was charged on Thursday with second-degree felony murder, first-degree robbery and armed criminal action in the death of 18-year-old Zarian Simpson in June 2025.
+Rodney Moore Jr., 16, is charged with second-degree felony murder, first-degree robbery and armed criminal action in the death of 18-year-old Zarian Simpson in June 2025.

 Officers were sent to the Eastgate Apartments at Old 63 and Broadway on June 15 when police found Simpson with a gunshot wound and he was treated at the scene.